getcarina/getcarina.com/_tutorials/058-carina-credentials.md

 ---
 title: Download Carina credentials
 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
-date: 2015-09-28
+date: 2015-10-26
 permalink: docs/references/carina-credentials/
-description: Learn how to use your Carina credentials to get started with containers today
+description: Learn how to use your Carina credentials to get started with containers
 featured: true
 topics:
   - carina
   - beginner
 ---

-Carina clusters are secured with TLS certificates.
-Each cluster has its own set of credentials, which are provided as a zip file that you can download from the control panel.
+Carina clusters are secured with Transport Layer Security (TLS) certificates.
+Each cluster has its own set of credentials, which are provided as a zip file that you can download from the Carina Control Panel.
 The credentials zip file contains the following files:

 * ca.pem - Certificate Authority, used by clients to validate servers
 * cert.pem - Client Certificate, used by clients to identify themselves to servers